 One to three inch rock material is heavy enough to resist water flow.
 The gravel also helps reduce the speed of water flow.
 That’s important because more water can then be absorbed by the soil it is traveling over.

-If you’re a Property, Facility, Apartment or Community manager and dealing with eroding slope areas or water runoff, contact the experts at Heaviland Landscape Management today or complete the web form on the right side of this page.
+If you’re a Property, Facility, Apartment or Community Manager with eroding slope areas or water runoff, contact the experts at Heaviland Landscape Management today at email@example.com